ng-alain/delon/docs/getting-started.en-US.md

 git clone --depth=1 https://github.com/ng-alain/ng-alain.git my-project
 cd my-project
 yarn
-npm start
+yarn start
-# Or use HMR mode by: npm run hmr
+# Or use HMR mode by: yarn run hmr
 ```

 > Note: Installing with the CLI is a clean scaffolding; using clone the git repository include all example pages.